angelikisynodinou/angelikisynodinou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi 👋, I am Angeliki, currently serving as a **Business Analyst** for <a href="https://www.novibet.com/sports">Novibet</a>, a premier online gambling company operating across multiple countries worldwide.
-Before undertaking my current role, I held the position of **Product Owner** at the same company, where I managed and executed a multitude of critical projects by leveraging my industry knowledge and analytical skills.
+Hi 👋, I am Angeliki.
+I am a **Business Analyst** / **Project Manager** with multiple year of experience within the *Online Gambling Industry*.
+I have held roles in both business analysis and project management with <a href="https://www.novibet.com/sports">Novibet</a>, a premier online gambling company operating across multiple countries worldwide.

+Previously, I have also worked with <a href="https://www.opap.gr/en/">OPAP</a>, the largest Greek gambling organisation operating more than 4000 retail stores throughout the country, as well as *Online Casino* and *Sportsbook* platforms.
 Throughout my years in the *gambling industry*, I have gained a wide range of experiences and developed a deep understanding of its various intricacies.
-On the educational front, my journey began with a Bachelor's degree in **Networks and Communications** before I transitioned into business analysis and project management, roles that I have found both challenging and rewarding.

-Currently, I'm nestled in the beautiful heart of <span style="color:red">Luxembourg</span>.
-Passionate about all animals (particularly 🦩🦩🦩) and everything related to Space 🪐.
+On the educational front, I hold a Bachelor’s degree in **Networks and Communications.** Based in <span style="color:red">Luxembourg</span>.